2022 Ontario general election: Seats changing hands

 Of the 14 seats that changed hands, seven were open seats where the MPPs chose to retire, and seven others saw their incumbents defeated.

 Three PC MPPs had changed allegiance during the course of the past Legislature, but failed to secure reelection under their new banners.
 The seats reverted to the PCs.

+Student Vote results

+Student Vote elections are mock elections that run parallel to real elections, in which students not of voting age participate.
+They are administered by CIVIX Canada, in partnership with Elections Ontario.
+Student Vote elections are for educational purposes and do not count towards the actual results.